- If PUBG refuses to launch after an update, you may use our quick tips to solve this error.

 - Select Show more restore points to fully expand your choice of restore points.

-- Select to restore Windows to a date that predates recent PUBG updates (this page provides further Battleground patch details).
+- Select to restore Windows to a date that predates recent PUBG updates.

 - Press the Scan for affected programs button to open a window that lists programs and software updates that get removed for a system restore point.